The question that I always struggle to explain to dog owners is the following:

 The first ingredient for successful dog training is time.

 What you need to do is to spend some focused quality time with your dog to build a healthy relationship to start modifying your dog’s behaviour.
 All the tools and gadgets are just quick fixes and are for those who want things to be done yesterday.
 They don’t produce solid results and meaningful relationship.

 To own a dog and live with a dog one requires a lifetime commitment to the dog.
 It means you are investing in quality focused time to be spent with your dog which eventually will develop to a loving and caring relationship.
 Once you build a healthy relationship with your dog and have taken the right steps of training the basics, I would guarantee you that you won’t need anything but yourself to change or modify your dog’s behavior and help your dog to get trained furthermore.

 Taking the time to build a healthier relationship with a dog will solve most of the bad behaviours.
 That time could be six weeks or six months or even a year and the reality may be that it may take even longer but every quality moment spent with your dog is a step forward.

 Time will heal all the problems where tools, gadgets, force and even treats will cause confusion, lack of trust, stress and damage to the relationship that you are working hard to build and nurture.
 Don’t rush.
 Take one step at a time.
 One day at a time.

-Quality time is not just that the dog lives with human, although it does help but that’s not all.
+Quality time, is not just that the dog lives with human, although it does help but that’s not all.
 For the time to be considered as quality time, dogs need to be healthy and in a positive, happy mindset.
-If not, the dog will be stressed and unhappy.
+If not, will cause the dog to get stressed and get unhappy.
 For the dog to be healthy and happy, you need to fulfill your dog’s needs.